-The system for browsing and retrieving trademarks is illustrated in Figure 3.
+The system for browsing and retrieving trademarks is illustrated in Figure 2.
 The netscape/Java user interface has two search-able parts.
 On the left a panel is included to initiate search using text.
 Any or all of the fields can be used to enter a query.
-In this example, the text "Merriam Webster' is entered and all images associated with it are retrieved using the Inquery [1] text search engine.
-The user can then use any of the example pictures to search for images that are similar.
+In this example, the text "Merriam Webster' is entered.
+All images associated with it are retrieved using the INQUERY [2] text search engine.
+The user can then use any of the example pictures to search for images that are similar visually or restrict it to images with racio 2.
+Tretas supporting are text query Field Description Goods & services The business this trademark is used in Mark drawing code All are of type DESIGN ONLY Design code An assigned code category Serial number Serial number assigned to trademark File date Date trademark application was filed Registration number Number assigned to trademark Registration date Date trademark was registered Owner Owner of the trademark Description A textual description of the trademark.
+Example, "The mark consists of the silhouette of an apple with a bite removed."
+Section 44 No description available Type of mark All are of type TRADEMARK.
+Register Who registered the trademark Affidavit text The file numbers for affidavits filed Live/ dead Whether the trademark is active or not relevant text, thereby combining the image and text searches.
 In the specific example shown, The second image is selected and retrieved results are displayed on the right panel.
 The user can then continue to search using any of the displayed pictures as the query.